Open app

 done

-The script uses .html extension and markup: html frontmatter so Hugo renders the API's HTML content as-is instead of processing it as markdown.
+Note the include_content=true query parameter — the list endpoint returns metadata only by default, so you must ask for the HTML body.
+The script uses the .html extension and markup: html frontmatter so Hugo renders the API's HTML content as-is instead of treating it as markdown.
 In your Hugo template, use {{ .Content | safeHTML }} to output the content without escaping.
+The set -e and --fail flags make the build stop loudly if the API call fails, instead of publishing empty pages (see Build-time error handling).

 Update your build command on Cloudflare Pages (or wherever you deploy):